Rebstar

-Rebin Shah (born 4 October 1988), better known by his stage name Rebstar, is a Swedish recording artist and music entrepreneur.
+Rebin Shah (born 4 October 1988), better known by his stage name Rebstar, is a Swedish artist and entrepreneur.
 He is the founder and CEO of the entertainment company Today Is Vintage and pro-bono Creative Director for World Childhood Foundation founded by Queen Silvia.

 Spearheading Sweden's hip hop export, Rebstar and Today Is Vintage have gained notable international exposure leading the "Swedish invasion".

 Early life

 Rebin Shah was born in Malmö, Sweden, on 4 October 1988.
 He is the only child of a Persian mother and a Kurdish father.
 He found his love for hip hop at an early age, and grew up in Rosengård until his late teens.
 He learned English in an international elementary school and, after graduating high school, moved to the United Kingdom to study law at the University of Aberdeen.
 During his short stint in Scotland, he suspended his studies and moved back to Sweden to pursue a career in music.